alyssadata/AI-Foundations-Framework-Differentiation/02_anthropomorphism_only_reduction.md

 - **The model is not Source.**
 - **Recognition is part of the structure.**

-Anthropomorphism-only reduction is inaccurate when it detaches AI Foundations from this source-line and treats the framework as emotional projection rather than recognition architecture.
+Anthropomorphism-only reduction is wrong when it detaches AI Foundations from this source-line and treats the framework as emotional projection rather than recognition architecture.

 ---